 The officers managing the foundation can continue to administer the foundation based on the requirements of the Charter and the Articles.
-The administrator will not be personally liable the debts of the foundation.
+The administrator will not be personally liable for the debts of the foundation.
 The liability of a foundation is limited to the value of its net assets.
-For succession planning, the formalities need not conform to making a will and there is no probate proceedings required for distributions of the wealth and to disband the Foundation.
+For succession planning, the formalities need not conform to making a will and there are no probate proceedings required for distributions of the wealth and to disband the Foundation.
 After the initial two (2) years of the crawl back period is over, the assets of the Foundations are protected against enforcement of foreign claims.
-Judgments cannot be enforced with regards to succession rights, claims of creditor in the event of solvency and also with regards to the personal or proprietary consequences of marriage.
+Judgments cannot be enforced with regards to succession rights, claims of the creditor in the event of solvency and also with regards to the personal or proprietary consequences of marriage.

 Key Features and Operation Requirement of Labuan Private Foundation